Cheshire Cat: Lewis Carroll's character

 The Cheshire Cat is now largely identified with the character of the same name in Lewis Carroll's 1865 novel Alice's Adventures in Wonderland.
-Alice first encounters the Cheshire Cat at the Duchess's house in her kitchen, and later on the branches of a tree, where it appears and disappears at will, and engages Alice in amusing but sometimes perplexing conversation.
-The cat sometimes raises philosophical points that annoy or baffle Alice; but appears to cheer her when it appears suddenly at the Queen of Hearts' croquet field; and when sentenced to death, baffles everyone by having made its head appear without its body, sparking a debate between the executioner and the King and Queen of Hearts about whether a disembodied head can indeed be beheaded.
-At one point, the cat disappears gradually until nothing is left but its grin, prompting Alice to remark that "she has often seen a cat without a grin but never a grin without a cat".
+Alice first encounters the Cheshire Cat at the Duchess's house in her kitchen, and later on the branches of a tree, where he appears and disappears at will, and engages Alice in amusing but sometimes perplexing conversation.
+The cat sometimes raises philosophical points that annoy or baffle Alice; but appears to cheer her when he appears suddenly at the Queen of Hearts' croquet field; and when sentenced to death, baffles everyone by having made his head appear without his body, sparking a debate between the executioner and the King and Queen of Hearts about whether a disembodied head can indeed be beheaded.
+At one point, the cat disappears gradually until nothing is left but his grin, prompting Alice to remark that "she has often seen a cat without a grin but never a grin without a cat".

-Oxford professor E.B.
-Pusey
+Oxford professor E. B. Pusey

 The scholar David Day has proposed Lewis Carroll's cat was Edward Bouverie Pusey, Oxford professor of Hebrew and Carroll's mentor.

 A hanging chain forms a catenary.

 The name Pusey was suggested by Alice's deferential address of the cat as "Cheshire Puss".
 Pusey was an authority on the fathers of the Christian Church, and in Carroll's time Pusey was known as the Patristic Catenary (or chain), after the chain of authority of Church patriarchs.

 As a mathematician, Carroll would have been well familiar with the other meaning of catenary: the curve of a horizontally-suspended chain, which suggests the shape of the cat's grin.

 Riddle: What kind of a cat can grin?
 Answer: A Catenary.